Gender disparities in the dissemination and acquisition of scientific knowledge: Introduction

 In this context, the question of how disparities between male and female scholars affect the dissemination of scientific knowledge remains unanswered.
-An increasing body of literature hints that knowledge is not ``in the air'', i.e., globally available \cite{cowan2005network}; rather, it is constrained by geographical and social proximity \cite{jaffe1993geographic,valente1995network,breschi2003mobility,breschi2009mobility,wuestman2019geography,abramo2020role,duede2024being}.
+This question is crucial for two reasons: First, gender diversity is fundamental to spark scientific innovation, because it can broaden the perspectives of researchers \cite{page2007,woolley2010evidence,nielsen2017gender}; also, science requires that innovative ideas are effectively communicated to others in order to progress \cite{merton1968matthew}.
+These new ideas, and knowledge in general, are not communicated exclusively in written form; rather, they thrive through social interactions.
+That is, knowledge is not ``in the air'', i.e., globally available \cite{cowan2005network}, but it is constrained by geographical and social proximity, as hinted by an increasing body of literature \cite{jaffe1993geographic,valente1995network,breschi2003mobility,breschi2009mobility,wuestman2019geography,abramo2020role,duede2024being}.
 The reason is that acquiring complex scientific and technical knowledge is a trial-and-error process that requires effort.
 Therefore, a close connection to the source of knowledge is crucial for its deep understanding, transmission, and ultimately its use to advance science \cite{sorenson2006complexity}.

 In academia, the coauthorship network embodies meaningful social connections that let scientific knowledge circulate.
-This network is the expression of the fruitful collaborations that authors had during their careers, sharing expertise, skills and experience \cite{singh2005collaborative,sorenson2006complexity,sekara2018chaperone,venturini2024collaboration}.
-In this perspective, the structure and evolution of collaboration ties between scientists \cite{newman2001structure,newman2001clustering,guimera2005team,sun2013social} become essential ingredients to understand knowledge flow.
+This network is the expression of the fruitful collaborations authors had during their careers, sharing expertise, skills, and experience \cite{singh2005collaborative,sorenson2006complexity,sekara2018chaperone,venturini2024collaboration}.
+Thus, the structure and evolution of collaboration ties between scientists \cite{newman2001structure,newman2001clustering,guimera2005team,sun2013social} deeply influence the dissemination of scientific and technical knowledge \cite{espinosa2024co}.

+Male and female scientists substantially differ in the way they build their collaboration network throughout their careers.
+Women have fewer distinct co-authors, tend to collaborate more with other women forming isolated communities, are less likely to act as academic brokers, and engage in less favorable collaborations \cite{bozeman2004scientists,abramo2013gender,zeng2016differences,jadidi2018gender,li.etal_untanglingnetworkeffects_2022,bachmann2024cumulativeadvantagebrokerageacademia,bunker2024structure}.
+Overall, discrepancies in collaboration patterns between men and women can potentially generate gender differences in the flow of knowledge.